DuncanSchouten/barber-jekyll/_works/cgph.markdown

 ### Competitive research

-Complementing the SWOT analysis was research on the most salient information on the venue’s local competition:
+Complementing the SWOT analysis was research on the most salient information of the venue’s local competition:

 ![Competitive Research](/uploads/Competitive-Research-Blurred-min.png)